IllusionMan1212/android-native-example-odin/README.md

 Now you can use `build.sh` to build and install the app, and `launch.sh` to run the application:

 # License
 The code is licensed under the Unlicense license.
 I do not own the app icon (Odin logo).
-All copyright is owned by [GingerBill](https://github.com/gingerbill)
+The logo copyright is owned by [GingerBill](https://github.com/gingerbill)